Russo-Ukrainian war: Gas disputes and Nord Stream sabotage

 In 2020, the TurkStream natural gas pipeline running from Russia to Turkey changed the regional gas flows in South-East Europe by diverting the transit through Ukraine and the Trans Balkan Pipeline system.

 In May 2021, the Biden administration waived Trump's CAATSA sanctions on the company behind Russia's Nord Stream 2 gas pipeline to Germany.
-Ukrainian President Zelenskyy said he was "surprised" and "disappointed" by Joe Biden's decision.
+Ukrainian president Zelenskyy said he was "surprised" and "disappointed" by Joe Biden's decision.
 In July 2021, the U.S. urged Ukraine not to criticise a forthcoming agreement with Germany over the pipeline.

 In July 2021, Biden and German Chancellor Angela Merkel concluded a deal that the U.S. might trigger sanctions if Russia used Nord Stream as a "political weapon".
 The deal aimed to prevent Poland and Ukraine from being cut off from Russian gas supplies.
 Ukraine will get a $50 million loan for green technology until 2024 and Germany will set up a billion dollar fund to promote Ukraine's transition to green energy to compensate for the loss of the gas-transit fees.
 The contract for transiting Russian gas through Ukraine will be prolonged until 2034, if the Russian government agrees.

 In August 2021, Zelenskyy warned that the Nord Stream 2 natural gas pipeline between Russia and Germany was "a dangerous weapon, not only for Ukraine but for the whole of Europe."
 In September 2021, Ukraine's Naftogaz CEO Yuriy Vitrenko accused Russia of using natural gas as a "geopolitical weapon".
 Vitrenko stated that "A joint statement from the United States and Germany said that if the Kremlin used gas as a weapon, there would be an appropriate response.
 We are now waiting for the imposition of sanctions on a 100% subsidiary of Gazprom, the operator of Nord Stream 2."

+On 7 February 2022, at a joint conference with German Chancellor Olaf Scholz, Biden said that if Russia invades Ukraine, the US would ″bring an end″ to Nordstream 2.

+On 26 September 2022, a series of underwater explosions and consequent gas leaks occurred on the Nord Stream 1 (NS1) and Nord Stream 2 (NS2) natural gas pipelines.
+The investigations by Sweden and Denmark described the explosions as sabotage, and were closed without identifying perpetrators in February 2024.
+The German government refused to publish the preliminary results of its own investigation in July 2024.